Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Orbit inference

 \section{Orbit inference}

 We take the approach of generative modeling; that is, we construct a well-defined approximation to the probability of the data given the model.
-We take the ``data'' to be the pointing (on the sky) of each astrometrically calibrated image; recall that the goal is to use the \emph{behavior} of astrophotographers (in pointing their cameras) to find the gravitational orbits of objects in the sky.
-We treat the time at which each image is taken as a hidden parameter, and treat the image field of view (angular size and orientation) to be fixed prior information, established by \An.
+We take the ``data'' to be the pointing (on the sky) of each astrometrically calibrated image (as determined by \An); recall that the goal is to use the \emph{behavior} of astrophotographers (in pointing their cameras) to find the gravitational orbits of objects in the sky.
+We treat the time at which each image is taken as a hidden ``nuisance'' parameter.

-For any image $i$ there is a pointing $\pointing_i$ (two-dimensional position or celestial coordinates on the sky).
+For each image $i$ there is a pointing $\pointing_i$ (two-dimensional position or celestial coordinates on the sky).
 These are the \emph{data}.
 The image was taken at time $t_i$, and has image parameters $\fovpars_i$ (camera plate scale, image size, orientation, and reported EXIF timestamp if there is one), taken to be known.
-In addition, the comet has orbital parameters $\orbitpars$, which can be thought of as semimajor axis, eccentricity, inclination, longitudes, \etc, or equivalently a 3-dimensional position $\position$ and velocity $\velocity$ at a chosen epoch.
-We choose the latter for inference simplicity, and use as the epoch JD $2454418.5$ (2007~Nov~14).
-Finally, there are two additional nuisance \emph{hyperparameters} $\hyperpars$ that will appear as we go.
+In addition, the comet has orbital parameters $\orbitpars$, which can be thought of as semi-major axis, eccentricity, inclination, longitudes, \etc, or equivalently a 3-dimensional position $\position$ and velocity $\velocity$ at a chosen epoch.
+We choose the latter for inference simplicity, and use as the epoch JD $2454416.0$ (2007~Nov~12).
+Finally, there are three additional nuisance \emph{hyperparameters} $\hyperpars$ that will appear as we go.
+In this work we consider only the 2007 apparition of the comet.
+Our data set does include at least one image of the comet during an earlier apparition (1892; see \figref{fig:examples}\tlabel{\ref{barnard}}), but we chose not to attempt to fit multiple apparitions.